-If your wedding is after a holiday, take advantage of post-holiday sales to scoop up cheap wedding decor, party decorations, etc. Some vendors even offer post-holiday discounts for their services.
+If your wedding is after a holiday, take advantage of post-holiday sales to scoop up cheap wedding decor, party decorations, etc. Some suppliers even offer post-holiday discounts for their services.

 Book Vendors Early

-Most vendors will be tied up for holiday festivities,s o you will need to book a vendor at least three months before your wedding (preferably six months if you can).
+Most suppliers will be tied up for holiday festivities,s o you will need to book a supplier at least three months before your wedding (preferably six months if you can).

 Money and Holidays

 Holidays often stretch a person’s budget thin as it is, but with a wedding, you may find it difficult to buy gifts for everyone on your list.
 Most of your family will understand you have other obligations, but still try to get them gifts – especially if they’re coming to the wedding.
 Consider giving out handmade gifts this holiday season versus purchased ones.